Rakeela/dragora-notes/2021-11-23-Two-Hundred-and-Third.md

 The voices in my head love chyawanprash.
 That's a very abnormal recommendation to give, but I'm noting it here anyways, because I'm going to go buy another can.
 I think I go through one can per month, but by noting it here, I'll find out how long the next can lasts.

 ---
+I picked up two bags of trash while crossing Redmond, but I quite forgot to buy more chyawanprash.
+I'll pick it up tomorrow instead.

+Meanwhile, I'm reading more of this book still.
+It has just provided the phrase "Hemingwayesque eye" for a kind of skill at describing landscapes.
+I may need to read more of Hemingway to overcome my deficiency at sensorium.
+Meanwhile, a book that I picked up today at a bookstore titled "Grass" opens with a great example of sensorium writing.
+I am not sure when I will read the whole book, maybe never given that of late I've been giving up on a few of my unread books, but certainly I expect to reread its opening repeatedly for its excellent landscape presentations.

+---
 Back to [[day-post-archive]]